- 3-hour food and walking tour in Boston’s historic South End neighborhood

 - Visit Boston’s oldest fish market and try their classic fried clams

-Meet your knowledgeable local guide at a central point in Boston’s South End to begin your food tour.
+Meet your knowledgeable guide at a central point in Boston’s South End to begin your food and neighborhood walking tour.
 The city’s lively food scene is constantly evolving; the restaurants mentioned are intended to give an idea of the places you may visit, but the itinerary could change on the day of your tour.
-Explore the neighborhood on foot, covering less than 2 miles (3.2km) at a leisurely pace with frequent stops and some seated tastings.
+Explore the South End neighborhood on foot, covering less than 2 miles (3.2 km) at a leisurely pace with frequent stops and some seated tastings.